 Periodically publish the feedback and findings — anonymized, of course — on an internal platform.
 “That way, new employees know that the information is read, and that their thoughts are meaningful and valid,” said Cory Colton, principal executive coach at Inflection Point Coaching.

 Some businesses schedule regular reviews of new-hire surveys to identify appropriate changes that should be made to the onboarding process — for instance, extending training times or improving training programs.

 The most valuable new-hire survey isn’t put together just once and presented to new hires for years and years without further consideration.
 Instead, it’s reviewed and altered periodically to reflect the changing needs of the business and its employees, Labowitz said.

-This can help you monitor and assess the effect of your business’s onboarding program at other stages of employees’ tenure with the company.
-For example, comparing information shared in new-hire surveys with information provided during an annual engagement survey helps to determine whether new hires' experience during the onboarding process has an impact on their level of engagement after a year of employment.
+Aggregating various types of employee feedback can help you monitor and assess the effect of your business’s onboarding program at other stages of employees’ tenure with the company.
+For example, comparing information shared in new-hire surveys with information provided during an annual engagement survey helps to determine whether new hires’ experiences during the onboarding process affect their level of engagement after a year of employment.

-Similarly, viewing the contents of employees’ annual performance reviews alongside feedback shared in new-hire surveys lets you know if employees’ initial impression of your organization and their onboarding experiences affect their job performance.
-You can then initiate any necessary changes – for instance, improve training during the employee onboarding process.
+Similarly, viewing the contents of employees’ annual performance reviews alongside feedback shared in new-hire surveys lets you know if employees’ initial impressions of your organization and their onboarding experiences affect their job performance.
+You can then initiate any necessary changes, such as improving training during the employee onboarding process.

 New-hire surveys are the most valuable when the feedback is shared with employees and later analyzed along with feedback from other surveys, such as annual engagement surveys.

 New-hire surveys can give you important insight into ways to improve talent acquisition, onboarding and the new-hire experience.
 Use some of the questions above to gather this vital input from new team members.